anuj846k/FoodWing/readme.md

 ## Q: When do we and why do we need suspense?
 A: We need to use React's `<Suspense>` when we want to wait for some code to load and display a fallback UI while we’re waiting.
 This is often used with lazy() for code splitting.

+# Data is the new oil

+## Controlled and uncontrolled data
+*Uncontrolled Components:*
+In uncontrolled components, the parent doesn't directly manage or control the state of the child components.
+Instead, the child components manage their own state internally.

+**Controlled Components:**
+Controlled components allow the parent to manage and control the state of the child components.
+The parent passes down the state to the children as props, and any changes to the state are managed by the parent component.